-If when you attempt to upgrade to the latest version of Windows 10 from Windows 7/8.1/10 and you run into the error 0x800707E7 – 0x3000D, then this post is intended to help you.
+If when you attempt to upgrade to the latest version of Windows from an earlier version and you run into the error 0x800707E7 – 0x3000D, then this post is intended to help you.

 When you encounter this issue. you’ll receive the following full error message-

-We’ve set your PC back to the way it was just before you started installing Windows 10.
+We’ve set your PC back to the way it was just before you started installing Windows.

 0x800707E7 – 0x3000D